-Your newsletter content should vary based on your goals.
+Your newsletter content could vary based on your goals.
+Do you want to keep your best volunteers engaged?
 Are you looking to increase donations?
-Do you want to keep your best volunteers engaged?
 Are you hoping to become more visible in your community?
 Align your newsletter with your organization’s marketing strategy and represent the collective voice of your nonprofit.
 Rather than trying to appeal to the interests of everyone, find your niche and be intentional with the content you include.
 Decide on a central theme or message to guide each issue of your newsletter.

-Most of us are short on time, so we skim articles to decide if it’s worth our time to delve in.
+Most of us are short on time, so we skim articles to decide whether to delve in.
 Headings are a great way to break up large chunks of text so that your readers can glance at sections before they explore further.
 Divide your newsletter into small chunks of text and include a heading in bold or a color that stands out.
 The goal is to catch the eye of your readers and invite them to keep reading, so make your headings punchy.

 Once you start gathering engagement data, you might also ask, “what is a good open rate for nonprofit newsletter?”
 While it’s important to know standard non-profit industry email engagement rates, it is also important to track your own performance and then take small steps to do better, no matter the number you start with.

 Download a free communication templates